elastic/elasticsearch-docker/README.md

   - Elasticsearch is IO sensitive and you should not be using the Docker Storage Driver
   - Allows the use of advanced [Docker volume plugins](https://docs.docker.com/engine/extend/plugins/#volume-plugins)

+8. On **RedHat (rpm) based** distributions, [configure docker-engine](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/#configure-docker-with-devicemapper) to use a different storage driver than the default loopback-based one which is unsuitable for production use.

-8. Consider centralizing your logs by using a different [logging driver](https://docs.docker.com/engine/admin/logging/overview/).
+9. Consider centralizing your logs by using a different [logging driver](https://docs.docker.com/engine/admin/logging/overview/).
 Also note that the default json-file logging driver is not ideally suited for production use.

 ## Supported Docker versions